PreMed and PreHealth Studies

 - Genetics and molecular biology

 Academic policies and course requirements are school specific.
-Students should research requirements and plan a program of study as early as possible in consultation with both their major and premed/prehealth adviser to to determine the best way to successfully complete their required coursework.
+Students should research requirements and plan a program of study as early as possible in consultation with both their major and premed/prehealth advisor to to determine the best way to successfully complete their required coursework.
 Please refer to the relevant information and website(s) below, as well as official admissions guidebooks, for detailed requirements.

 Study Abroad/Foreign Coursework